Wednesday, May 22, 2024

 Exodus 22:16-17 reveals several key things about the true Biblical stance on premarital sex.
-For one thing, even casual but consensual sex between unmarried and unengaged people is not automatically a sin, and certainly not one deserving of death like adultery (Deuteronomy 22:22) or bestiality (Exodus 22:19).
+For one thing, even relatively casual but consensual sex between unmarried and unengaged people is not automatically a sin if there is subsequent commitment, and certainly not one deserving of death like adultery (Deuteronomy 22:22) or bestiality (Exodus 22:19).
 However, the text does say they should get married (casual sex with no commitment whatsoever is what is condemned), not that the most genuine form of marriage has anything to do with the social construct of a legal document or ceremony.
 It adds that the father and by logical extension the mother, since both are equals before God on the basis of gender (Genesis 1:26-27, Deuteronomy 21:18-20, and so on), of the woman and also by extension the man can refuse the formal marriage.

 The couple should get legally married or at least married in the non-legal sense of mutual commitment--unless there is reason to not move forward with deepening or continuing the relationship with or without parental approval.
 Even in Exodus 22:16-17, marriage is already not a universally prescribed outcome.
 If the parents object, the unmarried, unengaged man and woman do not have to be legally married according to these verses, and what would be the legitimate basis for them not doing this?
 At the very least, the same things that would legitimize dissolving a decades-long marriage, such as abuse and neglect of any kind (Exodus 21:9-11) or sexual immorality (Matthew 19:9), which itself includes abuse such as rape (a capital sin according to Deuteronomy 22:25-27, so a marriage with rape should end one way or another), would justify the couple not remaining together.